Vietnam confirms latest virus outbreak is more contagious UK variant

 The government had previously said it was in talks to procure 30 million doses of the vaccine.
 State media reported the first batch of 50,000 doses would arrive by March, with the rest delivered by June.

-Vietnam reported one new coronavirus case on Tuesday.
-Officials have said they will try to contain the outbreak by Feb.
+Vietnam reported 31 new coronavirus cases on Tuesday.
+Officials have said they will try to contain the latest outbreak by Feb.
 6.

 Our Standards: The Thomson Reuters Trust Principles.